salejandro/EGiG-MBIOD/Practical guide.md

 </br>

-2. Then, you will use `bealign` to align trimmed sarbecorirus sequences to the S-gene of the SARS-CoV2 reference ([NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)), using a codon alignment algorithm:
+2. Then, you will use `bealign` to align trimmed Sarbecovirus sequences to the S-gene of the SARS-CoV2 reference ([NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)), using a codon alignment algorithm:

    ```bash
    bealign -r CoV2-S ${FILE}.S.raw ${FILE}.S.bam